customerthatsticklogo

 At the heart of the above three ideas is an old principle from Stephen Covey’s The 7 Habits of Highly Effective People: Seek first to understand, then to be understood.
 In fact, I often use Covey’s famous story of the screaming kids on the subway in our trainings.

 A group of kids were screaming and acting rambunctious one morning on a subway car, and the father didn’t seem to care.
 Covey got in a huff, assuming the worst, and said something to the distracted father.
-When Covey learned that kids’ mother had just died, he had an immediate change of perspective and heart.
+When Covey learned that the kids’ mother had just died, he had an immediate change of perspective and heart.

 This story perfectly captures the links among automatic preconception, listening and understanding, and empathy.

 The openness and skills to have and demonstrate empathy are distributed much like any other characteristic in a population.
-Some live their everyday as open-hearted empaths, some lack the capacity to feel it at all, and the great majority are in the continuum between.
+Some live their everyday lives as open-hearted empaths, some lack the capacity to feel it at all, and the great majority are in the continuum between.

 For most, empathy is not a switch you can flip.
 True, it requires an opening of the mind and of the heart, but it also requires a set of, sometimes, unfamiliar skills.